nairnavin/practical-nomad-consul/README.md

     chmod +x launch-fabio-lb.sh
     ./launch-fabio-lb.sh

+## Alternatively all the external services can be run using below docker-compose command.

+`docker-compose up`

+Docker compose runs below services with required configuration.

+- Postgres
+- Fabio Load balancer
+- Prometheus
+- Grafana

+Prometheus is used to scrape the metrics from cluster and it can be reachable via `http://localhost:9090`.
+Grafana talks to Prometheus and render charts.
+Garfana is reachable at `http://localhost:3000`

 ## Time to check out the petclinic app running in Nomad cluster and using Consul connect for service mesh

 The fabio load balancer will automatically go to consul and update itself with the URL for the ingress gateways.
 The ingress gateway provide an end point to the underlying api and web services running on worker nodes.